Traditional AI vs. Generative AI: Which is Better for Your Business?

 • Produces innovative and non-programmed outputs.

-• Enhances AI-driven automation by enabling synthetic data creation for model training.
+• Enhances AI-driven automation by enabling the creation of synthetic data for model training.

 Traditional AI vs. Generative AI: A Comparison